itstanmaykumar/movie-philic-client-side/README.md

 * This website offers different movie posters to sell.
 * You can keep yourself updated with the blogs.
 * The home of page contains only 6 filtered course and courses page shows all availabe courses.
+* You can deliver any poster or update the stocks of the posters.
 * You can manage the whole inventory by signing in.
 * You can add or manage your products by signing in.